JulieKeisler/automl/ReadMe.md

 The ```utils``` folder contains our code.
 In the ```utils/config.py``` you can find our configurations for our use case: training procedure, features, etc. To incorporate the CNN/MLP model within the SSEA algorithm, please set ```'models' = True``` in the ```steady_state_config``` variable in the ```config.py```.

+The experiments have be ran using a bash environment.
+Two bash files for AutoPytorch ```script_autopytorch.sh``` and for the Dragon optimization ```script_dragon.sh``` can be found in the repository.
+Yo will need an MPI environment to use the second one.

 ## Installation